dillpikos/ESP32-IoT-Weather-Station/README.md

 # ESP32-IoT-Weather-Station
-ESP-32 based weather station (work in progress)
+IOT based ESP-32 weather station that collects data from sensors and modules and sendd it and displays it onto self-hosted webpage